Paris attacks suspect got past three police checks: source

 Abdeslam sent a text message asking Attou and Amri to come for him, and they found him "agitated... uneasy... unwell," the source said.

 Then came a threat: "He told us to take him back to Brussels or he would blow up the car," Attou said, according to the source.

-To underscore the threat, Abdeslam bragged about killing people with a Kalashnikov, adding that his brother Brahim had blown himself up.
+To underscore the threat, Abdselam bragged about killing people with a Kalashnikov, adding that his brother Brahim blew himself up.